Yokai-2510/Strategy-Builder-AlgoTrading---Upstox/README.md

 ### General Bot Structure
-This flowchart illustrates the overall structure and flow of the trading bot.
+This flowchart illustrates the overall structure and flow of the trading bot.AutoLogin is currently not implemented but can be implemented easily though playwright or selenium.

 ![General Bot Structure](General%20Bot%20Structure.jpg)